8483/notes/topics/database/optimizationDiagnostics.md

 IMPORTANT: Run it after finding your top wait times with `sp_BlitzFirst @sinceStartup = 1, @OutputType = 'Top10'`.

-By default it shows the most expensive by CPU usage, but the problem might be of another wait type, so modify the @SortOrder parameter based on your top wait type.
+By default it shows the most expensive by CPU usage, but the problem might be of another wait type, so modify the `@SortOrder` parameter based on your top wait type.

-Based on your top wait in sp_BlitzFirst, here's a decoder ring for the 6 most common wait types, and how you should use sp_BlitzCache's @SortOrder parameter:
+Based on your top wait in `sp_BlitzFirst`, here's a decoder ring for the 6 most common wait types, and how you should use `sp_BlitzCache`'s `@SortOrder` parameter:

 | wait type                      | sort         | description                                                                                                                            |
 | ------------------------------ | ------------ | -------------------------------------------------------------------------------------------------------------------------------------- |